DZD-eV-Diabetes-Research/dzd-omop-cdm-python-models/README.md

 Status: Proof of Concept successfull.
 Working towards a Beta Version

 This projects consists of two parts:

-## OMOP Classes code generator
+## OMOP Python classes code generator
 The first one is the code generator that generates Python data classes based on the OMOP CDM.
-It support different 4 styles of dataclasses:
+It support 4 different styles of Python data classes:

 * `tables` (only generates `Table` objects, for those who don't want to use the ORM)
 * `declarative` (the default; generates classes inheriting from `declarative_base()`